-Westerly's Middle School academic year is divided into two semesters.
-Midway through each semester, Middle School and Co-curricular teachers complete progress reports for students not making sufficient progress.
+Westerly's academic year is divided into two semesters.
+Midway through each semester, Lead and Co-curricular teachers host parent-teacher conferences to serve as an important communication tool to discuss each child's progress.

 At the end of each semester, students receive semester report cards from all teachers.
 Report cards include narratives explaining the work completed during the semester and student-specific comments.
 Report cards will be made available to families via FACTS/RenWeb within a week after the end of the semester.